UNDERGRADUATE PROGRAM DEPARTMENTAL ADVISING EXPERTS 2017–2018: William Herbst, Edward Moran, Seth Redfield

-The Wesleyan Astronomy Department provides outstanding opportunities for undergraduates who wish to major in this fascinating subject, either in preparation for graduate school, or as an end in itself.
-Our unique program blends course work with research opportunity and provides students access to professional-quality telescopes, instrumentation, and computers.
-A principal strength is our active research faculty who will work one-on-one with undergraduates employing state-of-the-art instrumentation, and computers to investigate areas of current astronomical interest.
+The Wesleyan Astronomy Department provides outstanding opportunities for undergraduates who wish to major in this fascinating subject, either in preparation for graduate school or as an end in itself.
+Our unique program blends coursework with research opportunity and provides students access to professional-quality telescopes, instrumentation, and computers.
+A principal strength is our active research faculty who will work one-on-one with undergraduates employing state-of-the-art instrumentation and computers to investigate areas of current astronomical interest.

 The standard introductory course for potential majors and other science-oriented students is ASTR155.
 It may be taken in the first or sophomore year.
 It assumes a good high school preparation in physics and some knowledge of calculus.
 Potential majors with a good knowledge of astronomy may place out of this course by demonstrating proficiency in the material; anyone wishing to do so should speak with the instructor.
 ASTR211 is a sophomore-level course appropriate for interested nonmajors as well as a gateway course to the major.